bhabishya-shrestha/aura-finance/README.md

 ## 🎯 Project Overview

-This is a personal project exploring modern web development and entrepreneurship.
-It demonstrates:
+This is a personal project exploring modern web development.
+I am trying to improve on the following skills:

 - **Full-stack development** with React and Supabase
 - **Modern UI/UX** with responsive design and dark mode